TigerForge2/easycolorsmap/README.md

 #### SELECT A COLOR FROM YOUR MAP

 In your Map, just **left** click a color and your Krita document **foreground** color is set to that color.

-Moreover, if you click with the **SHIFT** button pressed, the Krita document **background** color is set instead.
+TIP: if you click with the **SHIFT** button pressed, the Krita document **background** color is set instead.

 ![preview](https://i.ibb.co/p3FRr8c/schema2.jpg)

 #### MANAGE YOUR MAP

-You can perform various operations to manage your colors, titles and grouped colors.
-For example, you can rename colors and titles, move a color in a different position, delete a color or a title, and so on.
+You can perform various operations to manage your colors, names and grouped colors.
+For example, you can rename colors and group titles, move a color in a different position, delete a color or a group, and so on.
 Just **right** click with the **CTRL** button pressed and a popup menu appears with all the available functionalities.

 ![preview](https://i.ibb.co/r02X5ZQ/schema3.jpg)

-#### OPEN AND CLOSE THE COLORS GROUPS
+#### OPEN/CLOSE, SHOW/HIDE THE COLORS GROUPS

 Just click the [+] / [-] icon on the right of each Groups title to open and close that group.
+You can also show / hide the groups.
+Click the "Settings" button and check/uncheck the groups.

 ![preview](https://i.ibb.co/rw35vj0/color-openclose.png)